-6.12 Why is my image file not being automatically converted?
+6.13 Why is my image file not being automatically converted?

-UseLATEX.cmake has the ability to find image files and automatically convert them to a format IATEX understands.
-Usually this conversion happens with the ImageMagick convert program.
+UseLATEX.cmake has the ability to find image files and automatically convert them to a format $\mbox{IATEX}$ understands.
+Usually this conversion happens with the ImageMagick magick program.

 Users occasionally report that image formats that should be supported because ImageMagick can convert them are ignored by UseLATEX.cmake.
 This can happen even when the IMAGE\DIRS option points to the directory containing the image files.